Spirit Works, Sonoma's grain-to-glass distillery known for their classic gins and vodka, has officially added whiskey to its repertoire.

 “The idea is that the sound vibrations will allow the whiskey more inhalation and exhalation from the wood," said Patz.
 “We were tasting these two Devil Make Three barrels, and instantly you could smell the difference.
 The waft was so different in terms of aromatics."

-Adventurous tasters will be able to experience the fruits of some of these side projects in Spirit Work's tasting room in 2016. // Spirit Works: 6970 McKinley Street #100, Sebastopol, spiritworksdistillery.com
+Adventurous tasters CAN experience the fruits of some of these side projects in Spirit Works' tasting room. // Spirit Works: 6970 McKinley Street #100, Sebastopol, spiritworksdistillery.com